BristolRSE/bristolrse.github.io/source/how-tos/parallel_R.rst

 .. note::

    The functionality of ``parallel`` and ``snow`` overlap significantly because ``parallel`` includes revised parts of ``snow``.
-   The packages share a number of function names, so we must be explicit about which package we are using when both are loaded using ``::``, e.g. ``parallel::parSapply()``.
+   The packages share a number of function names, so it is useful to be explicit about which package we are using when both are loaded using ``::``, e.g. ``parallel::parSapply()``.

    In this example we use ``snow`` only where necessary for MPI parallelism, and use ``parallel`` otherwise.
-   This allows the example code to be repurposed for non-MPI parallelism using ``parallel`` alone.
+   This allows the example code to be easily repurposed for non-MPI parallelism using ``parallel`` alone.

 The ``parallel`` package employs a manager/worker approach to parallelism, in which a manager R process orchestrates a number of worker R processes.
 It provides a number of functions that, when called on the manager process, distribute computational work to worker processes.